-Alex received his Bachelor of Arts degree in International Relations and Economics at the Michigan State University’s James Madison College in 2018.
-He received his Master of Public Policy degree at the University of Michigan’s Gerald R. Ford School of Public Policy in 2020.
-His love for being outside, whether rock climbing, hiking, or playing backyard sports, has invigorated him to pursue a career devoted to ensuring generations to come may enjoy a healthy and sustainable planet.
+Maranville received a Bachelor of Arts in international relations and economics at Michigan State University’s James Madison College in 2018.
+He received a Master of Public Policy at the University of Michigan’s Gerald R. Ford School of Public Policy in 2020.
+His love for being outside, whether rock climbing, hiking, or playing backyard sports, has invigorated him to pursue a career devoted to ensuring future generations enjoy a healthy and sustainable planet.